pnuu/fmiopendata/wfs.md

 ## Salinity and Water temperature observations

-Salinity and water temperature observations (CDT observations) from fixed locations.
+Salinity and water temperature observations (CTD observations) from fixed locations.
 Available parameters are water temperature, salinity, conductivity, density, and the speed of sound as a function of water pressure (corresponding approximately to depth).
 The data is returned in multipointcoverage format.

-* Query ID: `fmi::observations::cdt::multipointcoverage`
+* Query ID: `fmi::observations::ctd::multipointcoverage`
 * Available arguments:
     * starttime
         * Begin of the time interval